Gauravkr7488/CookBook/app/src/main/java/com/example/cookbook/Tasks.md

                   3. Debug the code
                      1. Nothing is showing on the search bar -> done
                      2. Is is non resposive -> done
-                     3. Figure out why the data is not coming
+                     3. Figure out why the data is not coming -> done
                         1. is the databse populated? -> yes it is now Done
-                        2.
+                        2. The schema was not matching so had to edit the database -> Done

-            3. Display the query results in your Compose UI.
+            3. Display the query results in your Compose UI.  -> done